Studying Geology at School

 After age 16 in Scotland: Highers

 In Scotland the main post-16 academic qualification is the ‘Higher’.
 Students typically take a number of subjects at Higher level, and then proceed to Advanced Highers, if available; or opt to take more Highers.
-Note that since 2015, geology is not offered at Higher level, so students leaving school now need to take maths and science subjects to gain a place to study geology at university.
+Since 2015, geology is not offered at Higher level; students planning to study geology at university are advised to study maths and science subjects, although some schools are offering the English Geology A Level.

 Four Higher qualifications are typically equivalent to three A levels as the entry qualification for university in Scotland, along with Scottish Vocational Qualifications and National Qualification Group Awards.
 For universities in the UK, outside of Scotland, Advanced Highers may be required.

-Within the last year (2015/16) new National Qualifications have been introduced across Scotland.
+In 2015/16 new National Qualifications were introduced across Scotland.
 SQA is one of three partner organisations responsible for Curriculum for Excellence (CfE) - the 3-18 curriculum in Scotland.
 Please visit the Education Scotland website for further information on Curriculum for Excellence.

 For students aged 14 – 16 (Key Stage 4), geology can be taken as a separate GCSE (General Certificate of Secondary Education) at some schools, which extends the Earth science content well beyond that in the National Curriculum.
 This GCSE Science: geology syllabus is administered by the Welsh Joint Education Committee (WJEC).